 If you’ve been on LinkedIn lately you might have noticed a new feature called LinkedIn Open Candidates.
 You can use it to “signal” recruiters that you’re open to new opportunities, without your employer seeing… At least in theory.
 But does it really work?
-Let’s look at how to use LinkedIn Open Candidates, along with the pros and cons.
+Let’s look at how turn on LinkedIn Open Candidates and how to best use it.

 We invited professional resume writer and LinkedIn expert Jessica Hernandez to reveal the details and explain how to use this feature and a few other new features for a smoother and more successful job search.

 There are numerous ways to job search—from applying to job boards and company websites to using your network to find job opportunities.
 As a career search expert, I advise my clients to explore every avenue for sharing their resume and applying for jobs.

 One of the best tools is LinkedIn because of the number of users and recruiters on the platform (they have over 450 million members).
 And they recently released a new feature that’s worth knowing about… called Open Candidates.